Synapse

 At the synapse, the plasma membrane of the signal-passing neuron (the presynaptic neuron) comes into close apposition with the membrane of the target (postsynaptic) cell.
 Both the presynaptic and postsynaptic sites contain extensive arrays of molecular machinery that link the two membranes together and carry out the signaling process.
 In many synapses, the presynaptic part is located on the terminals of axons and the postsynaptic part is located on a dendrite or soma.
-Astrocytes also exchange information with the synaptic neurons, responding to synaptic activity and, in turn, regulating neurotransmission.
+Astrocytes also exchange information with neurons, responding to synaptic activity and, in turn, regulating neurotransmission.
 Synapses (at least chemical synapses) are stabilized in position by synaptic adhesion molecules (SAMs) projecting from both the pre- and post-synaptic neuron and sticking together where they overlap; SAMs may also assist in the generation and functioning of synapses.
 Moreover, SAMs coordinate the formation of synapses, with various types working together to achieve the remarkable specificity of synapses.
 In essence, SAMs function in both excitatory and inhibitory synapses, likely serving as the mediator for signal transmission.

-Many mental illnesses are thought to be caused by synaptopathy.